ashtanko/Kotlin-Lab/src/main/kotlin/dev/shtanko/concurrency/coroutines/FLOW.md

      }
      ```

-3. **Cancellation and Exceptions**
+3. **Cancellation and Exceptions** ⚠️
-   - **Cancellation**: Propagated through streams when the collecting coroutine is cancelled.
+   - **Cancellation**: Propagated through streams when the collecting coroutine is cancelled
-   - **Exceptions**: Handled through conventional try/catch blocks within the context of the stream.
+   - **Exceptions**: Handled through conventional try/catch blocks within the context of the stream
      ```kotlin
      import kotlinx.coroutines.*
      import kotlinx.coroutines.flow.*